The Search for Stability: Learning Dynamics of Strategic Publishers with Initial Documents: The Model

-\section{The model}
+\section{The Model}

-We start by defining the basic model of publishers games.
-A publishers game consists of $n$ publishers (players), each can provide content in the continuous $k$-dimensional space $[0,1]^k$, where distance between documents is measured with respect to some distance function $d$.
+We start by defining the model of a publishers' game.
+A publishers' game consists of $n$ publishers (players), each can provide content in the continuous $k$ dimensional embedding space $[0,1]^k$, where the distance between documents is measured by some continuous semi-metric $d$.\footnote{A semi-metric is a function that satisfies all the axioms of a metric, with the possible exception of the triangle inequality.} This could be, for example, the Euclidean distance, which is widely used in the context of embedding \cite{schroff2015facenet,agrawal2021minimum,alshamrani2024distance}.

 Each publisher $i$ has a preferred content type (or: initial document), denoted by $x_0^i \in [0,1]^k$.
-We denote by $x^* \in [0,1]^k$ the desirable information need representation in the feature space.
-The information need can be thought of as the average of documents required by all possible users within a specific topic or query.
-Alternatively, when considering a recommender system that represents items (documents) and users in the same latent space, one can think of $x^*$ as the centroid of users within a specific segment, in which publishers compete.
-The search engine uses some ranking function $r$ to determine the documents' ranking.
-We consider a model in which the information need is represented in the same embedding space of the documents, inspired by models of dense retrieval (e.g. \cite{zhan2020learning}).
-Formally:
+We denote by $x^* \in [0,1]^k$ the information need representation in the feature space.
+The term $x^*$ can refer to a particular query or topic in the search environment.\footnote{Alternatively, when considering a recommender system that places items (documents) and users in the same latent space, $x^*$ can be thought of as a representative user.} In our model, the information need is represented in the same embedding space as the documents, inspired by BERT rankers and dense retrieval models \cite{qiao2019understanding,zhan2020learning,zhao2024dense}.
+While the exact information need is typically latent, it is standard in the information retrieval literature to assume that it can be modeled as a point in a semantic or topical space \cite{chowdhury2010introduction}.

+We assume the information need \(x^*\) is known to the publishers.
+While this assumption may seem restrictive, we claim that it is justified, for example, in the setting of a \emph{niche domain}, where typically a small number of publishers compete over a specific domain.
+In such scenarios, the publishers specialize in publishing content within a specific domain and know precisely the users’ preferences and needs.
+Examples for such domains include \emph{travel content}, where publishers generate destination-specific articles tailored to well-understood traveler interests, and \emph{professional content creators} who produce material for clearly defined audiences in domains in which the publishers are often experts themselves (such as finance or sports).

+The search engine uses a ranking function $r$ to determine the documents' ranking.
+We assume that $r$ is oblivious, meaning it is independent of the publishers' identities.
+The choice of $r$ induces a strategic interaction among the publishers, which can be formally defined as a game: